Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

       > Account](https://msdn.microsoft.com/en-us/library/dd692846(v=vs.120).asp
       > x).
       >
-      > You must configure the user account for each team project collection
+      > You must configure the user account for each project collection
       > that you want to configure for Lab Management.